molily/molily.de/_testing-angular/testing-components-with-children.md

 <aside class="margin-note">Test cooperation</aside>

-We need to decide in what level of detail we test the nested Components.
+We need to decide the level of detail for testing the nested Components.
 If separate unit tests for them exist, we do not need to click on each respective increment button.
 After all, the integration test needs to prove that the four Component work together, without going into the child Component details.

 <aside class="margin-note">Unit test</aside>